 Did you know that 53% of consumers do research prior to making a purchase?
-Consumers rely heavily on the internet to make informed purchasing decisions, and your website acts as the main point of contact for visitors to understand why you do what you do and how you do it.
+Consumers rely heavily on the internet to make informed purchasing decisions, and your online store acts as the main point of contact for visitors to understand why you do what you do and how you do it.

 That’s where your mission statement comes in as it can help you quickly convey that information to your visitors.

 A mission statement is a framework that defines your purpose as a business.
 It covers the what, the how and the why of what you do every day.